Brayden and Kaitlyn’s bunk beds–designed and built by my husband

 Room sharing can be quite nerve-wracking!
-I think any parent who does Babywise, Babywisperer, or follows Healthy Sleep Habits, Happy Child has a high value on sleep.
+This is especially true for any parent who has a high value on sleep.
 We believe sleep is super important for the development and growth of our children.
-Room sharing has potential to disrupt good sleep, and that makes it scary.

 Naturally, whenever parents are about to embark on room sharing, they want to know the good tips!
 What can you do to make this as successful as possible?!?
+Here are 9 tips to follow.

 Post Contents

-My first tip is to have the right children share.
-This is assuming you have some sort of choice.
 When we first started room sharing at our house (summer of 2012), we had Kaitlyn and McKenna share.
-This made sense because they were both girls.
+This made sense because they were both girls and our oldest is a boy.

-Here is the problem.
-McKenna is not a compatible person for sharing.
 Things started off fine, but long term they did not go so well.
 At the time, McKenna spent 20-30 minutes at night singing herself to sleep.
 No problem when you are alone, but a problem when your sister is two feet away from you.
-She also is a party girl.
-Slumber party every night!
-There were other problems.
-McKenna needs more sleep than Kaitlyn, but naturally she would wake in the morning when Kaitlyn woke up, which led to grumpy McKenna.

-With Kaitlyn starting school soon, I didn’t want her tired every morning.
 One morning, she said to me, “Mommy, I am so tired!
-I just want to sleep but McKennna won’t let me.”
-McKenna obviously was not ready to share a room with someone.
-We moved Kaitlyn in with Brayden.
-It has been a non-issue since!
+I just want to sleep but McKenna won’t let me.”

 If you have a choice in the matter, make these considerations–these are in order of importance for me: